superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 }
 {% endhighlight %}

 Although reflection is relatively slow, the advantage is obvious: you can write highly dynamic code that minimizes interface and still achieves functionalities that's desired.
-For example, in `EVRefection` or `LFModel`, you don't have to tell what properties there would be in the data model while parsing.
+For example, with `EVRefection` or `LFModel`, you don't have to tell what properties there would be in the data model while parsing.
 The library loops through all the keys/values and processes different data types itself.

 In this post, I'll be focusing on the implementation of reflection in `Swift`, and hopefully it will help you get a better understanding of the dynamic feature of `Swift`, so that it can be used in your own framework.